-Normally, these forces are organised in relevant groups such as regiments, units, and training colleges.
-At times of high alert or mobilisation, the Armed Forces alters its structure to enable all personnel, materiel and infrastructure to be re-tasked for armed conflict or to support specific units.
+The Armed Forces is organised and divided into regiments, units, and training colleges.
+At times of high alert or mobilisation, the structure of the Armed Forces is changed to enable the reassignment of all personnel, materiel and infrastructure to prepare for armed conflict, or to support specific units.